nrwl/nx/docs/shared/tutorials/react-monorepo.md

 Let's apply the same for our `orders` library.

-- generate a new component `OrderList` in `libs/orders` and export it in the corresponding `index.ts` file
-- import it into the `app.tsx` and render it via the routing mechanism whenever a user hits the `/orders` route
+- import the `Orders` component from `libs/orders` into the `app.tsx` and render it via the routing mechanism whenever a user hits the `/orders` route

 In the end, your `app.tsx` should look similar to this: